Television in Greece: SECAM to PAL switchover

-Continued growth of private and specialty TV, and mergers and acquisitions
+Continued growth of privately-owned broadcasters and specialty TV, and mergers and acquisitions

 In 1993, two new major players entered the market.
 Skai TV began broadcasting, after a prolonged battle for open frequencies with ERT and other stations, and soon began to broadcast as a new national network following in the footsteps of the highly rated Skai radio station in Athens.
 Also in 1993, Kanali 29's management was handed over to Niko Mastorakis, who was once again involved in Greek media after a long stint as a movie producer and director in the United States.
 Kanali 29 was renamed Star Channel, and featured programming rich in American films and TV series, and talk and lifestyle programmes.
 Star also began to broadcast nationally.

 The following year, ERT decommissioned many of its terrestrial satellite broadcasts, and reassigned many of those now-vacant frequencies to Multichoice Hellas, for terrestrial pay services a year after TV Plus went off the air following a dispute with Time Warner that had acquired a 25% interest in the company.
 The name of this new pay-TV service was Filmnet.
 In 1995, Multichoice followed with another station, Supersport, which soon earned the broadcast rights to many Greek sports.

 In 1997, ERT, whose audience had never recovered from the advent of private television, and which up until then lagged behind technologically compared to the largest private networks, revamped its operations, unveiling new logos and a new programming philosophy.
 The stations were modernized, and ET2 was renamed "NET" (Nea Elliniki Tileorassi).
 ET1 focused on general-interest programming (movies, sports, various TV series), while NET focused heavily on news and talk programming.
 ET3 continued to focus largely on Northern Greece, with a large dose of cultural programming.